-The mission of Sherwood at Columbia College Chicago is to serve as a gateway for anyone who wishes to be engaged in the arts through high-quality and accessible music, dance, and performance classes, regardless of age, ability, or financial means.
-As the provider of community arts education to a growing number of students, Sherwood encourages and celebrates sustained and vibrant engagement with the arts through private instruction, group classes, performance opportunities for students, and free concerts.
+Sherwood's mission is to serve as a gateway for anyone who wishes to be engaged in the arts through high-quality and accessible classes and lessons that reflect the vibrant and diverse Columbia College Chicago curriculum.
+As the provider of community arts education to a growing number of students, we encourage and celebrate sustained engagement with the arts through private music instruction, group classes, and performance opportunities for students, regardless of age, ability, or financial means.

 Mission of Columbia College Chicago